jdjakub/phd-thesis/ch-bl.md

 * Third, it highlights design *forces* and *heuristics* for resolving them which can be used by designers of future self-sustainable systems.

 We conclude by identifying which parts of our journey ought to be transferrable to other contexts, suggesting a *general technique* for interactively bootstrapping self-sustainable systems from any starting platform.

-# Related Work

-The notion of "self-sustainable system" is difficult to discuss purely at the programming language level, because it crucially depends on how program execution and production is interconnected.
-For this reason, we talk about *programming systems*\ \cite{tds,plrev}, which include not only programming languages, but also IDEs, programming environments with non-textual notations, and other tools for creating software.

-In the context of programming languages, the compiler or interpreter for a language can be implemented in the language itself.
-This is known as *bootstrapping* and it allows the language creator to co-evolve the language and the compiler.
-However, they typically have to do so outside of the environment used for building other products.
-A related concept is that of *meta-circular evaluator*, which is an interpreter for a language, written using the language, that implements features by deferring to its own inmplementation.
-For example, a meta-circular interpreter for Lisp in Lisp would implement `eval` by calling `eval`.
-This makes the task of writing the interpreter easier, but it does not eliminate the distinction between the product (application) source code and producer (interpreter) source code.

-The two best-known self-sustainable programming systems are Lisp and Smalltalk.
-Both are typically discussed in programming language terms, but they are more interesting as programming systems.
-In Smalltalk and many implementations of Lisp (e.g., Interlisp), the system itself (producer) can be modified from the same environment that is used for creating products.
-In other words, a Smalltalk image contains both the objects that make up the product as well as the objects that make up the Smalltalk environment itself.
-We also regard Unix as a whole to be a self-sustainable system, though the individual programs within it seldom have this property.

-Most literature discussing self-sustainability\ \cite{SSS08,SSS10} seems to focus on textual languages as the way to get there.
-We broaden the scope to programming systems, because this is necessary in order to talk about interaction and graphical capabilities.
-We desire to support graphical or structured ways of expressing programs that go beyond text\ \cite{subtext,infra,varv}, and feel that this has been neglected in prior work.

-The one system that directly influenced our work is the Combined Object Lambda Architecture or COLA\ \cite{COLAs}.
-The system is described as a mutually self-implementing pair of abstractions: a structural object model (the "Object" in the acronym) and a behavioural Lisp-like language (the "Lambda").
-The system aims for maximal openness to modification, down to the basic semantics of object messaging and Lisp expressions.
-The self-sustainability allows for innovation feedback that the authors refer to as _internal evolution_:

-> Applying \[internal evolution\] locally provides scoped, domain-specific languages in which to express arbitrarily small parts of an application (these might be better called *mood-specific* languages).
-Implementing new syntax and semantics should be (and is) as simple as defining a new function or macro in a traditional language.

-The aim of the COLA design is to create a maximally flexible self-sustaining system, but its exposition has three limitations:

-1. It restricts the form of notations to text, curtailing the ambition of pervasive domain-specific adaptation.
-We would prefer mood-specific *notations* or *interfaces* generally, including *but not limited to* text.
-2. COLA's support of programming languages is presented as a pipeline of traditional batch-mode transformations such as parsing, analysis, and code generation.
-This further steeps it in a world of linear sequence transformations that obscure the interesting ideas.
-3. The bootstrapping process of implementing such a design is also cast in terms of batch-mode transformations of various source code files.
-We would rather have the ability to gradually *sculpt* a system into a self-sustainable state, interactively, through a combination of manual actions and automatic code.

-Because COLA was such a big influence on the present work, we will refer to it repeatedly for comparison and offer some analysis of our own.

 # Design Objectives